vtex-sites/base.store/README.md

 export default Button
 ```

-For most components you would stop here.
+For most components, you would stop here.
 However, buttons can have different variants.
 For instance, suppose you want to have a button component with primary and muted variants.
-To add variants to the component, you can, on `Button.tsx`
+To add variants to the component, update `Button.tsx`:
 ```tsx
 import React from 'react'
 import { Button as UIButton } from '@vtex/store-ui'